Ultimately, getting promoted in health and safety is as much about performance as it is about perseverance.

 Spearhead a sitewide safety initiative

 Successful EHS programs keep workers informed and engaged regarding site safety.
-Lead a sitewide safety initiative to boost engagement and improve communication between your department and the rest of the workforce.
+Lead a sitewide safety initiative to boost engagement and strengthen communication between your department and the rest of the workforce.
+This can help you get promoted in EHS.

-Make sure you document the entire initiative from start to finish.
-That way, during your performance evaluation, you can provide clear results.
+Therefore, document the entire initiative from start to finish.
+During your performance evaluation, use that documentation to present clear, measurable results.

 Oversee a major EHS project